Emogene Salvucci (1937 - 2020) - Obituary

 She was preceded in death by her son, Hugh Thompson.

-A Memorial Service will be held at the First Lutheran Church, on a later date to be announced by Pastor Robert Grewe.
+A memorial service will be held at the First Lutheran Church at a later date to be announced by Pastor Robert Grewe.

 Arrangements have been entrusted to William G. Neal Funeral Homes Ltd., 925 Allison Avenue, Washington.